Grace Davies: Career

-On 28 May 2021, Davies released the song "testosterone".

-"toothbrush" was released on 23 July 2021; it was the first song she made that she got a production credit on.
+After her label Syco had ceased operations, Davies announced her first independent single called "i met a boy online".
+The song was released on 19 February 2021. "toothbrush" was released on 23 July 2021; it was the first song she made that she got a production credit on.
 She fought to get a proper production credit on the song because she was "determined to have [her] name above the door on every aspect of [her] music."
-She called her co-producer Marcus Andersson a "genuine guy with genuine talent," as well as revealing that LANY's "Thru These Tears" was a key inspiration for the song.
+She has stated that LANY's "Thru These Tears" was a key inspiration for the song.
+On 18 April 2024, Davies released the song "Illuminate".
+The song became the official song for the European Athletics Championships 2024 held in Rome, Italy.